https-deeplearning-ai/machine-learning-engineering-for-production-public/course4/week2-ungraded-labs/C4_W2_Lab_2_Intro_to_Kubernetes/README.md

 * access the deployment using a Nodeport service
 * autoscale the deployment to dynamicaly handle incoming traffic

-You should be able to run all the commands using Mac and Linux (tested on Ubuntu) CLI, or Windows Powershell (run as Administrator).
+You should be able to run all the commands using Mac and Linux (tested on Ubuntu) CLI, Windows Powershell (run as Administrator) and Git Bash.
 In case you have limited resources or can't install in your workstation, don't worry about it.
 You can still refer to this document later and we'll show the expected output at each step.

 ## Installation